 We can blame it on the advertising industry for Photoshopping teeth, turning them into snow white specimens, or on the entertainment world for outfitting actors and actresses with porcelain veneers.
 We can even blame the dental industry for its constant promise of whiter teeth if someone just gets the right treatment.
 From whitening toothpaste to at-home whitening kits to procedures at the dentist's office, we're led to believe that perfect pearly whites are just a few easy steps away.

-And yet, according to dentists like Ronald Perry, director of the Gavel Center for Restorative Research at Tufts University School of Dental Medicine, not only can we not all achieve magazine-quality white, but our very definition of white is changing.
+But there's a price we pay for those whiter-than-white teeth.
+Yet, according to dentists like Ronald Perry, director of the Gavel Center for Restorative Research at Tufts University School of Dental Medicine, not only can we not all achieve magazine-quality white, but our very definition of white is changing.

 "What was once considered natural white is now yellow to people," Perry told Nautilus.
 "Sometimes there's really not a shade I can pick that's white enough."